colouring-cities/colouring-cities.github.io/index.markdown

 ## **CCRP Open Manual link**

-- For more information on different aspects of the Colouring Cities programme please also see Open Manual links below (https://github.com/colouring-cities/manual/wiki)
+- For more information on different aspects of the Colouring Cities programme please also see our [CCRP Open Manual](https://github.com/colouring-cities/manual/wiki) which is currently under construction.

 - [About](https://github.com/colouring-cities/manual/wiki/A.-What-is-the-CCRP%3F)
 - [CCRP internationl academic partners](https://github.com/colouring-cities/manual/wiki/B.-CCRP-INTERNATIONAL-RESEARCH-PARTNERS-;-links,-resources,-protocols-&-meeting-dates)